seandiggity/FaceGrok/PRIVACY.md

-# FACEGROK PRIVACY POLICY
+# FACEGROK PRIVACY

-This privacy policy concerns the software application FaceGrok (“Application”) for mobile devices.
+This privacy document concerns the software application FaceGrok (“Application”) for mobile devices.
 This policy's primary purpose is to inform you of potential tracking by certain third-parties in versions of Application distributed via Google Play.